t8ortot/sheets-discogs-tracker/README.md

 ![Select Update Spreadsheet](assets/SelectUpdateSpreadsheet.png)

 6. Click Run.
-You will be prompted to review permissions, which are only needed on the first run.
-Click the profile that the sheet belongs to if presented with multiple profiles.
+You will be prompted to review the necessary permissions this script needs in order to run.
+Review and approval are only needed on the first run.
+Choose the profile that the sheet belongs to if presented with multiple profiles.

 ![Review Permissions](assets/ReviewPermissions.png)